An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-\begin{cor} Let $\tau$ be a critical GW tree with offspring distribution $p$ satisfying \reff{eq:hyp-p}, and let $\tau^*$ be a Kesten's tree associated to $p$.
+\begin{crllr}[Conditioning on the largest generation] Let $\tau$ be a critical BGW tree with offspring distribution $p$ satisfying $p(1)<1$, and let $\tau^*$ be a Kesten's tree associated with $p$.
 Let $\tau_n$ be a random tree distributed according to $\tau$ conditionally on $\left\{\cz (\tau)\geq n\right\} $.
 Then, we have: